JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 </sections>
 ```

-#### Event effects
-Event effects are sounds that are triggered by an event that could be a bird flying away or a fake block prank.
-Here's a list of files that you could change (or leave them as normal):
-- Bird flies away
-- Block appears
-- Block disappears
-- Bug flies away
-- Fake block prank
-- Gargoyles
-- Lightning (NB+ Tower)
-- Gargoyles scared
-- Lightning (GoTB Tower)
-- Phantom block
-- White bird flies away

 #### Music
 The music contains many other files that can be changed such as:
-- Main babe ending song
+- Main babe ending song (optional)
-- New Babe + ending song (not really reachable)
-- Ghost of the Babe ending song (not really reachable)
-- Opening theme
-- Menu intro
+- Menu intro (optional)
-- Menu loop

 And event music which is a subfolder which contains music that can be triggered, such as the sound on the last babe screen or the gargoyles.
 There is a very easy configuration file (`audio/music/event_music/events.xml`) that does not need any explaination.

+**Post Scriptum:** This folder has been cut to contain custom levels' size, since the audio folder takes up 80% of the size.

 ---

 ## Publishing
-To get it published on the site, post your map in the [#modding](https://github.com/ShootMe/LiveSplit.JumpKing/releases/latest) channel on Discord where it will get "verified" by the players.
+To get it published on the site, post your map in the [#modding](http://discord.gg/QhnERYV) channel on Discord where it will get "verified" by the players.
 The zip file should contain your mods folder and only the files needed for the level custom.

 <br>